alexDelchev/sakila-microservices/sakila-address-service/README.md

 # sakila-address-service

 The address microservice which is part of the `sakila-microservices` system.
-This service manages the `sakila-address` database and exposes the data through a RESTful API and publishes data change events to `Kafka` streams.
+This service manages the `sakila_address` database and exposes the data through a RESTful API and publishes data change events to `Kafka` streams.

 ## Structure